-To use the washer, pull the windshield wiper/washer control lever toward you and hold it for as long as washer spray is desired.
+To use the washer, pull the windshield wiper/washer control lever toward you and hold it for as long as washer spray is desired (for a maximum of 10 seconds).

 If you activate the washer while the wiper control is in the delay range, the wipers will operate in low-speed for two or three wipe cycles after releasing the lever and then resume the intermittent interval previously selected.
 If you activate the washer while the wiper control is in the off position, the wipers will operate for two or three wipe cycles and then turn off.

-Sudden loss of visibility through the windshield could lead to an accident.
+Sudden loss of visibility through the windshield could lead to a collision.
 You might not see other vehicles or other obstacles.
 To avoid sudden icing of the windshield during freezing weather, warm the windshield with defroster before and during windshield washer use.